A look at some of the victims of the Iran plane crash who had roots in Canada

 “Since Day 1 that I got to know them and hang out with them, it was a blast,” he said.
 “We got along so easily and pretty much within a week or two we just were hanging out every other day.”

-Both Samani and Forouzandeh said the two were looking forward to the wedding when they left.
+Both Samani and Forouzandeh said the couple was looking forward to the wedding when they left for Iran.

 “They were super excited,” said Forouzandeh.
 “A lot of people came from all over the world to be at their wedding.”